 The Minimum Control Standards are assessed and tested every year in all our businesses across the globe.
-Our local CEOs and CFOs certify through signed letters to the Group that they are in place and operating effectively.
+Our local CEOs and CFOs and regional management certify through signed letters to the Group that they are in place and operating effectively.